Table of Contents

 Real-time incident detection

-Loitering: Detecting individuals lingering in high-risk areas or back-of-house zones without authorization.
+- Loitering: detecting individuals lingering in high-risk areas or back-of-house zones without authorization.

-Person enters no-go zones: Alerting staff when untrained personnel or unauthorized individuals enter restricted areas.
+- Person enters no-go zones: alerting staff when untrained personnel or unauthorized individuals enter restricted areas.

 Reducing investigation time

 One of the most significant drains on loss prevention resources is the time-consuming manual investigation process, which can take hours for a single case.
-Dashboards integrated with intelligent video platforms allow teams to search for incidents by keyword or behavior, helping shorten investigation time and manual review.
+Dashboards integrated with intelligent video platforms allow teams to search for incidents by keyword or behavior, shortening investigation time and manual review.
 This efficiency allows staff to focus on preventative measures rather than manual video scrubbing.

 Correlating video with POS data